Celarye/paperback-themes/README.md

 2) **BasicPaperbackBlueColors**: the blue available on Paperback.moe (under settings).
 3) **BasicPaperbackRedColors**: the red available on Paperback.moe (under settings).
 4) **BasicPaperbackPurpleColors**: the purple available on Paperback.moe (under settings).
-5) **BasicCherryBlossomPinkColors**: the pink from the chery blossom trees, coming soon!
+5) **BasicCherryBlossomPinkColors**: the pink color from chery blossom trees, coming soon!

 The other type are advanced themes.
+This currently has some readability issues in the manga viewer but paper (Paperback developer) will fix this in a future update.
 These are themes that also change the color of the background, certain boxes and text:

-1) **AdvancedZikoBlueColors**: A theme made by @zikofurito#2238 (with me who added light mode compatibility and made some other fixes) (currently has some readability issues in the manga viewer but paper (Paperback developer) will fix this in a future update).
+1) **AdvancedZikoBlueColors**: A theme made by @zikofurito#2238 (with me who added light mode compatibility and made some other fixes).
 2) **AdvancedCelaryePurpleColors**: Coming soon!
 3) **AdvancedCelaryeTwitterColors**: Coming soon!
 4) **AdvancedCelaryeDiscordColors**: Coming soon!